rlhadas/ClusteringAlgorithmsDTL/README.md

 ### Changed

 * `phylogenetic/DP.py`
 The way that the preorder check was done is updated to check for same map nodes across different depth levels -- preorderCheck(preOrderList).
 Minor formatting (naming) and readability refactoring in addScores(treeMin, DTLDict, ScoreDict), no functional changes.
+Removed `import DrawDTL` as it is never used.

 * `phylogenetic/cluster/cache`
 More reconciliation graphs constructed during experiment running.
 Also, added a corresponding set of `.count` files that hold the associated number of reconciliations.